geekodour-archives/precog-19/README.md

 - [Link to problem statement](https://docs.google.com/document/d/1DQkEL1ua52MXwhRnWqJ5rtJtHWOVOHqd_qkgeYMJtPo/edit)

 ## Choice of tools
-- Database is explitly stated to be MongoDB
+- Database is explicitly stated to be MongoDB
-- Language for building the Web backend and RC due to familirity
+- Language for building the Web backend and RC due to familiarity
     - Web framework: Flask, due to simplicity

 ## Timeline